LOVAT-compliance/vatcompliance-api-docs/README.md

 ## Support

-For technical support and questions about the API, please contact our support team or refer to the individual example files for implementation guidance.
+For technical support and questions about the API, please contact our support team at **support@vatcompliance.co** or refer to the individual example files for implementation guidance.